Now Murdoch’s Wall Street Journal has announced it is pressing ahead with a micropayment scheme in addition to more conventional subscriptions.

-In theory the subscription model should be perfect for delivering digital content.
-In practice only a handful of businesses have succeeded in persuading consumers to pay an upfront fee for pure online content – the best known examples are the adult sites.
+In theory the subscription model should be a perfect way for delivering digital content.
+In practice only a handful of businesses have managed to succeed in persuading consumers to pay an upfront fee for pure online content – the best known examples are the adult sites.

 There have been famous failures to attract subscription revenue.
 Slate magazine started out free, then attempted to move to the subscription model.
-Less than 5% of readers were willing to pay even a modest fee to read the magazine.
-It has since returned to the ad-supported free online newspaper business model.
+Less than five percent of readers were willing to pay even a modest fee to read the magazine.
+It has since returned to the ad supported free online newspaper business model.
 This five percent figure crops up a lot in the context of online subscriptions, but few publishers have ever reached such giddy heights.

 Buy print subscription, get digital free

-There are interesting variations on the subscription theme, such as The Economist a British weekly newspaper-magazine has an excellent website.
+There are some interesting variations on the subscription theme, for example The Economist a British weekly newspaper-magazine has an excellent web site.
 Initially only subscribers to the print edition had full access to the entire site.
 Today, The Economist also offers a digital only subscription, it’s about 20 percent of the price of a print subscription.
 The New Scientist has similar offers.

 Another variation is where Internet users can trade their personal information for a subscription.
 The New York Times allows access to a basic set of pages, but for full access you have to fill out a questionnaire.
 Fairfax Media’s Stuff site in New Zealand allows registered users to customise pages and news feeds.
 Fairfax’s Australian sites let registered users take part in competitions and receive custom alerts.
 In some cases the data from these schemes is used for simple information gathering, in other cases once you’ve signed up you’ll see a never-ending stream of spam.